 My dad likes to live on the edge, and he raised me to feel comfortable out on a limb, too.

-At 45, a divorced, single mom trying to start a new career, I found I needed my dad more than ever.
+At 47, a divorced, single mom trying to start a new career, I found I needed my dad more than ever.
 I'm out on a limb - speaking up, voicing my opinions, not following any crowd, and constantly trying to think outside the box.

 But I'm not alone.
 Just like every edge has a center, every limb has the support of a trunk.